lsoares/selenium-testing-library/README.md

 **_[Testing Library](http://testing-library.com) selectors available as Selenium locators for Kotlin/Java._**

 Why?
-When I use Selenium, I don't want to depend on ids, classes, and similar.
+When I use Selenium, I want to be independent of ids, classes, and similar.
 I'm a fan of the Testing Library because it encourages "testing as a user":

 > The more your tests resemble the way your software is used,
 > the more confidence they can give you.

-ℹ️ _To set it up, pick the [library's latest version at **Maven Central** <img src="https://search.maven.org/favicon.ico" width="16" height="16" />](https://search.maven.org/artifact/com.luissoares/selenium-testing-library)
+Pick the [library's latest version at **Maven Central** <img src="https://search.maven.org/favicon.ico" width="16" height="16" />](https://search.maven.org/artifact/com.luissoares/selenium-testing-library)
 .
 Then, copy the declaration for your build tool.
-E.g.:_
+E.g.:

 ```kotlin
 implementation("com.luissoares:selenium-testing-library:3.7.4")